Uni-Tübingen

 Advice for international students

-Questions specifically regarding your role as an international student in Tübingen can be directed to the Welcome and Help Desk for international students during the orientation week, and to the advisory and support services for international students during the whole semester.
+Questions specifically regarding your role as an international student in Tübingen can be directed to the Welcome and Help Desk for degree-seeking international students or to the Incoming Team for international exchange students during the orientation week, and to the advisory and support services for international students during the whole semester.

 Advice in teacher training degree programs